Melozzola/cockroachdb-dev-test/README.md

 **1.0.1**
 - Fixed bug where CockroachDB#Listener was package private.
-- Implemented a saver way to shut down the cockroach process.
+- Implemented a safer way to shut down the cockroach process.
 - Made 1.1.7 the default version.